-Austin Community College (ACC) acknowledges the important of equity in the teaching and learning.
+Austin Community College (ACC) acknowledges the importance of equity in teaching and learning.
 The Teaching & Learning Excellence Division (TLED) offers different opportunities to enhance knowledge of equity in teaching through specialized training, workshops, and programs.

 Accessibility isn’t just the right thing to do, it’s also the law.
 Support is available to help you make your course materials accessible and how to integrate technology into your teaching with accessibility in mind.
 Workshops are also offered throughout the year to learn about accessibility.

 Anchored in the Austin Community College (ACC) Faculty Values and developed by Dr. Lydia A. CdeBaca, the Becoming an Equity-Minded Instructor Course is designed to decrease equity gaps across our institution.
 Faculty members will go on a journey of self-examination and critical reflection in order to implement evidence-based equitable teaching and learning strategies.